OCS

 The Organic Claim Standard (OCS) verifies the presence and amount of organic material in a final product.
 It ensures transparency and integrity in the supply chain by tracking organic raw materials from their source to the finished product.

-Apply now Get the brochure
+Get the brochure Apply now

 For a full list of the materials, please visit this link.

-benefits of OCS
+Benefits of OCS

 The OCS offers advantages for businesses committed